Skip to content

 copier copy gh:jcentner/copilot-autonomous-template my-project

-It scaffolds the full setup — agents, subagents, Stop hook, skills scaffold, vision lock template, checkpoint structure, manual override prompts, and a prompt guide.
+It scaffolds the full setup — stage-machine state files, hooks, core subagents (planner, tester, reviewer, critic, product-owner), manual-override prompts, vision lock template, ADR skeleton.
 Works with any language. copier update pulls improvements as the template evolves.

 For existing repos: